-As in Damban 25, former DK personnel report that cooperative organization was begun in Damban 13 in mid-1973.
-In contrast to the former, the population of Damban 13 was in majority poor and middle peasants with very few rich.
-At first it was voluntary, then in 1974 pressure was applied to get everyone into the cooperatives, in which only poor and middle peasants were supposed to hold office.
+As in damban 25, former DK personnel report that cooperative organization was begun in damban 13 in mid-1973.
+In contrast to the former, the population of damban 13 was in majority poor and middle-income peasants with very few rich ones.
+At first it was voluntary, then in 1974 pressure was applied to get everyone into the cooperatives, in which only poor and middle-income peasants were supposed to hold office.
 The source of this information claimed they got everyone in without bloodshed, even though the rich peasants were dissatisfied.
 In the first cooperative harvest in 1974 the total production was no higher than before, but distribution was better and surpluses were transferred from one place to another according to need.
 As for the evacuation, it was not announced in that area in advance.
-The official line on the new people was that they were "not all enemies," but at the local level in Damban 13 they decided that those who could not adjust and who created difficulties should be arrested.
-115 decided to go home and reached Chhouk in about 10 days.
-Part of Chhouk had for years been a communist stronghold, and according to Van there was a clear difference between villagers north and south of the road from Chhouk to the town of Kampot.
-The north side was the old communist region, and villagers there generally disliked city folk.
+The official line on the new people was that they were "not all enemies," but at the local level in damban 13 they decided that those who could not adjust and who created difficulties should be arrested.

+Moving westward from damban 33 and 13 we come to 35, which included most of Kampot province.
+An interesting informant from that area was Van, a native of Chhouk in northern Kampot, who in 1975 was majoring in French in the School of Pedagogy and at the same time attending courses in the Phnom Penh law school.
+When the evacuation order came, he decided to go home and reached Chhouk in about ten days.
+Part of Chhouk had for years been a Communist stronghold, and according to Van there was a clear difference between villagers north and south of the road from Chhouk to the town of Kampot.
+The north side was the old Communist region, and villagers there generally disliked city folk.
 The people south of the road were also peasants, but more in touch with town life and less radical.
 Although Van's own home was on the north side, his relatives advised him not to stay there since he had been away for several years in Phnom Penh and might attract hostility.
 After a short visit with his parents, he then moved to less dangerous country on the south side.